 In 2007, one study by Australia’s Monash University examined the link between vehicle colors and crash statistics.

-In the study, they identified the lower risk colors and higher risk colors.
-White was statistically lower risk for accidents, while cars in colors on the low visibility index including black, gray, green, silver, blue, and red, had a higher accident risk.
+In the study, they identified the lower-risk colors and higher-risk colors.
+White was a statistically lower risk for accidents, while cars in colors on the low visibility index including black, gray, green, silver, blue, and red, had a higher accident risk.

 That same study also concluded that cars in the low visibility color index were associated with more catastrophic accidents.
 However, researchers also stated that it was likely the conspicuousness of the colors and their impact on safety.

 Before this study, another done in 2003 by the University of Auckland in New Zealand found that brown cars were the highest risk for catastrophic accidents, and black and green closely followed.
 Silver cars, in their study, were the safest.

 Perhaps Red is a Popular Color Choice, and There is No Link?